Jon Corzine: 2000 election

-After being forced out from Goldman Sachs in January 1999, Corzine campaigned for a New Jersey Senate seat after Frank Lautenberg announced his retirement.
-Despite initially trailing behind his opponent in the Democratic primary by 30 percentage points, Corzine won the nomination by 16 points.
+After being forced out from Goldman Sachs in January 1999, Corzine launched a campaign for the New Jersey U.S. Senate seat being vacated by the retiring Frank Lautenberg.
+Despite initially trailing behind his opponent, former governor James Florio, in the Democratic primary by 30 percentage points, Corzine won the nomination by 16 points.
 He later attributed his successful primary run to pollster Bob Shrum who convinced him to run not as "a seasoned investment banker and job creator" but as a "liberal progressive".
 In the general election, Corzine won by just a three-point margin over his Republican opponent, four-term United States Congressman Bob Franks, in the November 2000 election.
 He was sworn into the Senate in January 2001.

 He spent more than $62 million of his own money on his campaign, the most expensive Senate campaign in U.S. history – over $33 million of this was spent on the primary election alone, where he defeated former Governor James Florio 58–42%.
 Franks had been a last-minute choice because New Jersey Governor Christine Todd Whitman had been expected to run for the Senate.
 The record $62 million amount surpassed Michael Huffington, who spent nearly $28 million in an unsuccessful 1994 Senate race.

 During the campaign, Corzine refused to release his income tax return records.
 He claimed an interest in doing so, but he cited a confidentiality agreement with Goldman Sachs.
 Skeptics argued that Corzine should have followed the example of his predecessor Robert Rubin, who converted his equity stake into debt upon leaving Goldman.